 There’s no airport in Mirissa, but you can easily get there by public transportation from most places in Southern Sri Lanka.

-The easiest way to get from the airport to Mirissa is to take a private transfer, which you can book here.
+The easiest way to get from the airport to Mirissa is to take a private transfer.
 Alternatively, take the bus to Matara and from there a tuk tuk to Mirissa.
-You can book your bus ticket here.

 From Galle, you can use one of the many local buses that connect Galle to Matara and get off in Mirissa.
 Although Mirissa is only 36 km away from Galle, the journey can last up to 2 hours, depending on traffic.

 From Ella, you will have to take a bus headed to Matara and then a tuk tuk from there.
 Alternatively, take a bus to Badulla and get off in Mirissa.
 The overall journey will last around 4 hours.

 The best way to move around Mirissa Sri Lanka is by tuk tuk.
 Remember you always have to haggle the prices!

 Keep in mind that Sri Lanka has two monsoon seasons, and you may end up catching some rain even if you do your best to avoid it.
 In general, the best season to visit Sri Lanka is December to March.

 Whale watching season in Mirissa Sri Lanka goes from November to April, with the best months being March and April.